bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 Step 1: Update your CodeIgniter files
 *************************************

-Replace all files and directories in your "system" folder and replace your index.php file.
+**Replace** all files and directories in your *system/* directory and replace your index.php file.
 If any modifications were made to your index.php they will need to be made fresh in this new one.

+.. important:: You have to delete the old *system/* directory first and
+	then put the new one in its place.
+A simple copy-paste may cause issues.

 .. note:: If you have any custom developed files in these folders please
 	make copies of them first.